Generative Augmented Inference of LLM-generated Data for Market Research: Theory and Empirical Evidence

-In typical applications where human labels are collected via random sampling---such as randomly selecting respondents for annotation, randomly assigning observations to human review, or randomly subsampling from a larger dataset---we have $e(\Xvec, \zvec) = \rho \leq 1$ (constant) and $w$ is independent of $(\Xvec, \yvec, \zvec)$.
-Under these conditions, we prove the following result showing that GAI strictly dominates the benchmark estimator that uses only primary data whenever the AI outputs are informative, either by providing a better representation of $\Xvec$ or by containing extra information beyond $\Xvec$.
+In typical applications, human labels are collected via uniform random sampling---for instance, randomly selecting respondents for annotation, randomly assigning observations to human review, or randomly subsampling from a larger dataset.
+Therefore, we focus on this natural scenario in this section and adopt the next assumption throughout.